 A month travelling through Portugal

 I don’t take a lot of time off — my work hours are up to 12 hours per day and I work over the weekends most of the time too.
 So when we do go on holiday we go big.
-Last year we spent five weeks in Washington State and right now we’re at the beginning of a month in Portugal.
+Last year we spent about a month traveling through Washington State and now we’re at the beginning of a month in Portugal.
 I’m writing this to you from a traditional Portuguese apartment, the bedroom window open to a small inner courtyard.

 Leaving the garden just as the berries are ripening